-T2

-Proposals for the provision of additional parking within Bierton village, which otherwise comply with development plan policies, will be supported.
+T2 Proposals for the provision of additional parking within Bierton village, which do not contravene other policies within this NP, will be supported.
+Measures to reduce parking on footways and grass verges throughout the NA will be supported.

 Supporting information for Transport